Dr. Kelly Mollica

-I am a full-time faculty member in the Management Department in the Fogelman College of Business and Economics.
-My Ph.D. in Business Administration is from from Penn State University.
-I have provided management consulting services and leadership training in for-profit and non-profit organizations.
-I authored a digital, interactive principles of management textbook with Pearson Education.
-Prior to working in higher education, my professional work experience included health care management, marketing, and pharmaceutical sales.
+Dr. Mollica is an Associate Professor of Teaching in the Management Department in the Fogelman College of Business & Economics.
+She has a Ph.D. in Business Administration from Penn State University.
+Dr. Mollica has provided management consulting services and leadership training in for-profit and non-profit organizations.
+She authored a digital, interactive principles of management textbook with Pearson Education.
+Prior to working in higher education, Dr. Mollica’s professional work experience included health care management, marketing and pharmaceutical sales.

 Teaching and Advising

 Dr. Mollica regularly teaches Strategic Management, Organization and Management, and Human Resource Management.
-She has also taught Compensation and Performance Appraisal, Critical Thinking in Management, Employee Relations, International Management, Leadership, Negotiation and Conflict Management, Organizational Behavior, and Strategic Human Capital Management.
+She has also taught Compensation and Performance Appraisal, Critical Thinking in Management, Employee Relations, International Management, Leadership, Negotiation and Conflict Management, Organizational Behavior and Strategic Human Capital Management.

 - Chair, Curriculum Committee, Department of Management